annbinus/To-Do-App/README.md

 ### Show Drop down menu:
   This menu contains:
   #### All:
-   * This button allows you to see all tasks
+   * This menu item allows you to see all tasks
   #### Complete:
-   * This button allows you to see only completed tasks
+   * This menu item allows you to see only completed tasks
   #### Incomplete:
-   * This button allows you to see only incomplete items
+   * This menu item allows you to see only incomplete tasks
 ### Remove Task Button:
   * By clicking this button, you can remove the task that you have selected
 ### Clear Task Button: